ErikNatanael/knaster/NOTES.md

 ### Add the DC value to the first input value in a block

 Makes the denormal mitigation change depending on block size, but very cheap.

+# Feedback buffers

+Buffers holding the output of nodes which have a feedback edge from them need to be available after a graph change where the buffers may have been reassigned.

+Two ways of doing this:

+1. Permanent buffers in separate allocations for feedback nodes, incl. bookkeeping for returning them when no longer needed and keeping them alive when the Graph is dropped.
+2. Copying feedback buffer content whenever new task data is applied and buffers have been reassigned.
+This is simpler, and ensures that the buffer data is as close as possible in memory, but also incurrs the penalty of copying data on the audio thread.